What is a machine?

 Devices

-Safeguarding devices are used at this facility to [Delete any of the following safety measures that do not apply to your machines: stop the machine if a hand or any part of the body is inadvertently placed in the danger area; restrain or withdraw the operator’s hands from the danger area during operation; require the operator to use both hands on machine controls, which keeps both hands and body out of danger; or provide a barrier which is synchronized with the operating cycle of the machine in order to prevent entry to the danger area during the hazardous part of the cycle.]
+Safeguarding devices are used at this facility to [Delete any of the following safety measures that do not apply to your machines: stop the machine if a hand or any part of the body is inadvertently placed in the danger area; restrain or withdraw the operator’s hands from the danger area during operation; require the operator to use both hands on machine controls, which keeps both hands and body out of danger; or provide a barrier which is synchronized with the operating cycle of the machine in order to prevent entry to the danger area during the hazardous part of the cycle.].

 General Safe Work Practices